sfu-db/connector-x/README.md

 This allows it to make full use of the CPU by becoming cache and branch predictor friendly.
 Moreover, the architecture of ConnectorX ensures the data will be copied exactly once, directly from the source to the destination.

 # Supported Sources & Destinations

+Supported protocols, data types and type mappings can be found [here](Types.md).

 ## Sources
 - [x] Postgres
 - [x] Mysql